Robert William Hawkes. Consultant Psychological Therapist. MSc PgDip BSc (Hons)

 - Often, I combine this holistic approach of OT to the 6 forms of psychotherapy I am formally trained and licensed to deliver.
 Let me explain a little about these treatments to you.

 - Firstly, they comprise of Cognitive Behavioural Therapy (CBT), which the government describes as the gold standard treatment for anxiety and depression.
 I hold a Masters degree qualification in CBT.

 - Staying with the ‘cognitive family’ I also provide Mindfulness-based Cognitive Therapy (MBCT), and I am a fully qualified MBCT Teacher.
 This treatment can be used to treat and prevent further episodes of ill health, both mental and physical.
 Along with MBCT-D I am also qualified to deliver Mindfulness-based Cognitive Therapy for Life (MBCT-L).
 MBCT-L is aimed at the general population, helping you move away from distress and reactivity towards skilful responses.
 Joy, kindness, compassion are the main focus, which will help you to truly flourish.

 - If you struggle a little with extremes of emotional discomfort, or find you are often in conflict with yourself or others then Dialectical Behavioural Therapy (DBT) can be very helpful.
-DBT has become much more mainstain in the treatment of a number of conditions, due to excellent life enhancing skills offered
+DBT is now more common place for the treatment of a number of conditions, due to excellent life enhancing skills offered

 - Lastly, I offer EMDR which stands for Eye Movement Desensitization and Reprocessing.
 This is a highly specialised therapy developed in order to process trauma.
 However, it can also be helpful for anxiety, depression, anger, addictions and many more problems you may be facing.